globus/globus-compute/docs/endpoints/multi_user.rst

      "identities": [
        {
          "id": "00000000-0000-4444-8888-111111111111",
-         "email": "joe.schmoe@legal.your_institution.com",
+         "email": "alicia@legal.your_institution.com",
          "identity_provider": "abcd7238-f917-4eb2-9ace-c523fa9b1234",
          "identity_type": "login",
-         "name": "Joe Blow",
+         "name": "Alicia",
          "organization": null,
          "status": "used",
-         "username": "joe@legal.your_institution.com"
+         "username": "alicia@legal.your_institution.com"
        },
        {
          "id": "00000000-0000-4444-8888-222222222222",
-         "email": "blow@cs.your_institution.com",
+         "email": "roberto@cs.your_institution.com",
          "identity_provider": "ef345063-bffd-41f7-b403-24f97e325678",
          "identity_type": "login",
-         "name": "Joe Blow",
+         "name": "Roberto",
          "organization": "Your Institution, GmbH",
          "status": "used",
-         "username": "blow@your_institution.com"
+         "username": "roberto@your_institution.com"
        }
      ]
    }

 The executable must identify the successfully mapped identity in the output document by the ``id`` field.
-For example, if an LDAP lookup of ``joe@legal.your_institution.com`` were to result in ``schmoe.joe`` for this MEP host, then the output document might read:
+For example, if an LDAP lookup of ``alicia@legal.your_institution.com`` were to result in ``Alicia`` for this MEP host, then the output document might read:

 .. code-block:: json
    :caption: Hypothetical ``identity_mapping_output#1.0.0`` document from an external